Nursery Rooms

 Ages: 2-3 years

 The world is now a much more exciting place for our toddlers, so it is important for this room to support their growing minds and need for exploration.
-We have created a fun and dynamic space full of resources that challenge and encourage investigative play.
+We have created a fun and dynamic space, spread over 3 rooms that are full of resources that challenge and encourage investigative play.

-The room layout features separate play areas focused on the 7 areas of learning that allows for the children to freely play in the space of their choosing.
+The room layout features separate play areas focused on the 7 areas of learning within the EYFS that allows for the children to freely play in the space of their choosing.
+The children have regular access to our outdoor play area, which includes equipment designed to challenge their physical capabilities and spark their imaginations.
+In our garden, we also have retained a substantial outhouse, which lends itself perfectly to an outdoor classroom (due for completion early 2025).

 Preschool Room